spex-xray/spex-help/source/threads/pionena/pionena.rst

     SPEX> par 1 2 t s f
     SPEX> par 1 2 nh s f

-Step 4: Set the components and component relations for line-of-sight #1
+Set the components and component relations for line-of-sight #1
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 **(A)** Set the intrinsic spectral-energy-distribution (SED) of the AGN above